Patient advice and guidance

 Where to get advice and guidance

-We are a small team delivering a large in-demand service which will be further reduced through July to the end of September 2023.
-During this time please note:
+We are a small team delivering a large in-demand service.
+Please note:

-• Any and all appointment enquires should be sent to chelwest.gynaecology.admin@nhs.net
+- Any and all appointment and general enquires should be sent to chelwest.gynaecology.admin@nhs.net

 Our usual treatment pathway covers one appointment and discharge to your GP with a detailed plan of care in your clinic letter.
 Any problems arising from your treatment should be discussed directly with your GP who can then request timely specialist advice and guidance through eRS.
 Where clinically indicated a patient initiated follow-up appointment may offered.

-For all other enquires please see the ‘Your visit’ section or for current patients only, email the You must include your NHS or hospital number in all correspondence.
+For all other enquires please see the ‘Your visit’ section or for current patients only, email the gynaecology admin team.
+You must include your NHS or hospital number in all correspondence.

 Latest news: British Menopause Society further update on HRT supply.
 Any type or brand of HRT can be prescribed by your GP or advice can be sought via ERS.
 Including practical prescribing advice in primary care, how to switch to an alternative HRT and prescribing equivalent doses.